engeir/volcano-cooking/README.md

 the `view_frc` program you can quickly view the content of the created files in a plot.

 Run from within this repository/directory:

 ```sh
 poetry run volcano-cooking
 poetry run view-frc <file.nc>
 ```

-or run as standalone programs:
+or run as stand-alone programs:

 ```sh
 volcano-cooking